emikeb/log_analyzer/README.md

    pip install pytest
    pytest
    ```

+## Continuous Integration

+### Docker Image CI

+The Docker Image CI workflow ensures the Log Analyzer Docker image is built correctly and passes system tests:

+- **Trigger**: Automatically runs on `push` and `pull_request` events.
+- **Steps**:
+  1. **Checkout code**: Retrieves the latest code from the repository.
+  2. **Build the Docker image**: Builds the Log Analyzer Docker image using Dockerfile.
+  3. **Add sample log file**: Creates a sample log file for testing purposes.
+  4. **Run the Docker container**: Executes the Docker container with specified inputs and options.
+  5. **Check output**: Validates the output JSON against expected results to ensure correct functionality passing the system test.

+### Log Analyzer CI

+The Log Analyzer CI workflow integrates DevSecOps best practices to enhance security, quality, and reliability:

+- **Trigger**: Automatically runs on `push` and `pull_request` events.
+- **Jobs**:
+  - **Linting and Static Analysis**: Ensures code style and identifies potential issues using Flake8, Black, isort, and MyPy.
+  - **Security Checks**: Validates code security with checks using Safety and Bandit to detect vulnerabilities and insecure practices.
+  - **Testing and Coverage**: Executes unit tests with pytest and measures code coverage using Coverage.py to maintain quality and reliability.

+By adhering to DevSecOps best practices in our CI workflows, we prioritize security, code quality, and reliability throughout the development lifecycle of Log Analyzer.
+Each workflow runs on an ubuntu environment and results of these workflows can be viewed directly in the GitHub Actions tab.

+## Assumptions

+The project aims to meet diverse input and output format requirements while ensuring fault tolerance and considering future extensibility.
+Additionally, efforts were made to align with DevSecOps best practices and containerize the application.
+However, certain design assumptions were made during development:

+- All input files must adhere to the same format when processing multiple input files simultaneously.
+- During log parsing, if an invalid record is encountered, attempts are made to parse different values, ignoring erroneous data to ensure robust processing.
+- When determining the most or least frequent IP addresses, if multiple IPs have the same frequency, the system will select only one IP as the result.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.